mi-lee/presidential-harvest-nomination-tool/README.md

 Also see NYT's [_Harvesting Government History, One Web Page At A Time_](http://www.nytimes.com/2016/12/01/nyregion/harvesting-government-history-one-web-page-at-a-time.html).

 This was in preparation for [Guerrilla Archiving: Saving Environmental Data from Trump](https://www.facebook.com/events/1828129627464671/) hosted at the University of Toronto on Dec 17, 2016.

+## Install Bookmarklet
+Follow instructions from [End of Term Presidental Harvest 2016](http://digital2.library.unt.edu/nomination/eth2016/about/) to add the Nomination Tool bookmarklet to your Chrome browser.

 ## Installation instructions